-- 1) No changes, modifications, or additions to projects may be made after approval by the Display and Safety Committee and the Scientific Review Committee.
-Finalists who do not adhere to the signed agreement on the SRC Form regarding this regulation will fail to qualify for competition.
-A project data book and research paper are not required but are highly recommended. - 2) If a project fails to qualify and is not removed by the finalist, the Scientific Review Committee will remove the project in the safest manner possible but is not responsible for damage to the project.
+- 1) No changes, modifications, or additions to projects may be made after approval by the Display and Safety Committee and the Scientific Review Committee. - 2) Finalists who do not adhere to the signed agreement on the SRC Form regarding this regulation will fail to qualify for competition.
+A project data book and research paper are not required but are highly recommended. - 3) If a project fails to qualify and is not removed by the finalist, the Scientific Review Committee will remove the project in the safest manner possible but is not responsible for damage to the project. - 4) It is highly recommended that your project number be places on all notebooks or materials that will be left at your booth.